sultanlin/book-manager/README.md

 ### Docker Installation
-The app can only be installed using docker currently
+The app can only be installed using docker currently.
+1. Add 2 files in the same folder: compose.yaml and .env.
+2. Copy the compose.yaml below and only consider changing optional volume for the database.
+3. Copy the .env file and enter valid values.
+4. Access the app at http://localhost:18000 (or change port according to client's port).

+*compose.yaml*
 ```
 services:
   library_server: